learningequality/treediffer/README.md

  - in the `nodes_modified` list because of the title edit

 ### Technical notes

 **Invariant**: the information in a tree diff `treediff(oldtree, newtree)`, when applied as a "patch" to the `oldtree` should produce the `newtree`.

-**Data format**: the values under each of these keys is actually a dict, not a list, with the keys being `node_id`s.
-The diff includes additional structural annotations like  `parent_id` and all node attributes like title, description, files, assessment items, tags, etc., even if they haven't changed to allow for easy display of diffs and post-processing tasks.
+**Data format**: each of the "diff items" in the four lists includes additional structural annotations like  `parent_id` and all node attributes like title, description, files, assessment items, tags, etc., even if they haven't changed to allow for easy display of diffs and post-processing tasks.